maxwilsonpereira/git-actions-to-vercel/_ABOUT_MAX.md

 ### INSTALLATION

-**DON'T USE TEMPLATES!
-Use the basic one to create your Next.js app!**
+- DON'T USE TEMPLATES!
+Use the basic one to create your Next.js app!
+- USE src so you can put a folder `components` also there.

 - NEXT: `npm install next@latest -g`
 - TEST and LINT: